Thank you for subscribing

-The Health & Treatment Division Director (the “H&T Director”) is responsible for ensuring that each investigator is informed about (i) this FCOI Policy, (ii) the investigator’s responsibilities regarding disclosure of significant financial interests relating to the investigator’s institutional responsibilities and (iii) the FCOI Regulations.
+The Signing Official is responsible for ensuring that each investigator is informed about (i) this FCOI Policy, (ii) the investigator’s responsibilities regarding disclosure of significant financial interests relating to the investigator’s institutional responsibilities and (iii) the FCOI Regulations.

-The H&T Director shall ensure that each investigator completes training regarding items (i)–(iii) prior to engaging in research related to any PHS-funded grant or cooperative agreement, immediately upon being hired and at least every four (4) years.
+The Signing Official shall ensure that each investigator completes training regarding items (i)–(iii) prior to engaging in research related to any PHS-funded grant or cooperative agreement, immediately upon being hired and at least every four (4) years.

-The H&T Director also shall ensure that each investigator completes training immediately when any of the following applies, as advised by the General Counsel: (1) this FCOI Policy or procedures are revised in any manner that affects the requirements of the investigators or (2) CASAColumbia finds that an investigator is not in compliance with this FCOI Policy or a management plan.
+The Signing Official also shall ensure that each investigator completes training immediately when any of the following applies, as advised by the General Counsel: (1) this FCOI Policy or procedures are revised in any manner that affects the requirements of the investigators or (2) CASAColumbia finds that an investigator is not in compliance with this FCOI Policy or a management plan.

 “Immediately” shall mean the training is provided or made accessible and the investigators participate in the training expeditiously following the event that triggers the training requirement.